StupidNinja/SteamMarket/README.md

 4. **View the Results**: The script will calculate the trade-up value and print the results to the terminal.
 The results include the total cost, probability, skins used, desired skin price, and desired collection.

-5. **Test the Trade-Up Value**: You can test the `trade_up_calculator()` function with a specific skin and wear level by calling the `test_trade_up_value()` function.

-6. **Use the CLI**: From version 1.3 onwards, you can use the command line interface (CLI) to interact with the script.
-This allows you to pass parameters directly from the command line, making the script more flexible and easier to use in different contexts.

 Remember to replace `main.py` with the actual name of your script if it's different.
 ## Dependencies